 Specialist in Wills, trusts and estate planning for families and charity law

-Duncan Milwain is a director and member of Lupton Fawcett Lee & Priestley.
+Duncan Milwain is a Director and Member of Lupton Fawcett Denison Till.

 Duncan joined Lupton Fawcett in 2004 to head its Trusts, Wills and Estates Department and became a Director in 2008.
 He trained and qualified at one of the London “Magic Circle” practices and qualified into its private client department in 1995.
 Duncan moved to Leeds in 2000 working at one of the large national firms based there before joining Lupton Fawcett.

 Duncan is included as a key individual in both Chambers UK and the Legal 500 directories.
 In recent editions it was noted that:

 "Lupton Fawcett LLP private client partner, Duncan Milwain, advises numerous individuals with a net worth over £2m, as well as those facing inheritance tax liability as a result of increasing wealth."

 His client also comments:

 "Duncan's kindess, support, tenacity and total professionalism kept my family strong during a horrendously difficult time."
 Judith Scholefield

 Duncan advises on estate planning involving IHT and CGT, domicile and residence, Wills and probate and on settlements.
 Some interesting matters which Duncan has been involved with:

 - Advising executors of an estate in relation to an aggressive inheritance tax planning arrangement (including a rights issue on shares contained in the estate of a 90 year old) securing a considerable tax saving following written negotiation with the Revenue and final face to face negotiation.

 - Advising the owner of a major Yorkshire based business on planning with the company share ownership, passing this down to the children of the company’s founder and considering issues of short and long term control of the company.